 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://oercollective.caul.edu.au/ enablina-optimisina-recovery-covid-19/?p=529#oembed-1 post-viral sequelae from other infections, causing fatigue, breathlessness and brain fog.
-However, many other problems were also reported by patients, who were often unable to receive care due to ongoing public health restrictions.
+You can view them online here: https://oercollective.caul.edu.au/ enabling-optimising-recovery-covid-19/?p=529#oembed-1

 Communities all over the world experienced unprecedented disruption and dislocation.
 Video by ABC News Australia.